-3.6.
+3.7.
 Author grievance procedure

-An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to a Section Editor and then to the Editor-in-chief if still aggrieved by the decision.
+An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to the Section Editors for a new review and, finally, to the Editor-in-chief of Acta Crystallographica if the author is still aggrieved by the decision.
+The initial appeal must be made within three months of rejection of the paper.
+The decision of the Editor-in-chief is final.
+Any resubmission to another Co-editor will be forwarded to the Section Editors.

-3.7.
+3.8.
 Contact e-mail address